-- Press [ttr] P to stop the program.
+- Press the Control and P keys simultaneously to stop the program.
 If you have assigned only one disk (the one to be formatted) to your terminal, it is unlikely that any harm has occurred. - Use the RELEASE_LEVEL -ALL (RLS -ALL) command, then invoke MAKE again.
 Include the -DISK option on the command line in the correct place.